ikostan/Algorithms/README.md

 the lower half of the list and repeat our search starting at the point halfway between the middle item and the last item.

-## In this project included the following internal sorting algorithms:
+## In this project included the following sorting algorithms:

 ### -Bubble sort:<br/>
 The idea behind bubble sort is similar to the idea behind selection sort: on each pass through the algorithm,